 Regional Art High School Workshops

-If you're currently in high school and are serious about your art, consider participating in our six-week Regional Art High School Workshops series.
-Two nights a week for six weeks, participants will sample majors, expand their artistic skills, and develop their portfolio while experiencing what college life can be like for an art major.
+If you're currently in high school and are serious about your art, consider participating in our three-week Regional Art High School Workshops series.
+Two nights a week for three weeks, participants will sample majors, expand their artistic skills, and develop their portfolio while experiencing what college life can be like for an art major.

 Led by professional artists and designers who are Keystone alumni and part of our esteemed art department faculty, these workshops are designed with your future in mind.
 Choose your favorite, and two backup choices, and we will do our best to place you in the workshop of your choice.

-Explore a number of approaches to drawing the figure while using a variety of materials.
-See your drawings improved as you work directly with a live model.
+This course allows you to explore a number of approaches to drawing the figure while utilizing a variety of materials.
+Students in the past have been delighted to see their drawings improved as they worked directly from a live mode.